Confetti Pudding CakeJump to Recipe

 Then spread that layer on the baked and cooled crust.
 It’s okay if your crust has some gaps in it.
 No need for perfection here.

-For the next layer, which is some sort of delicious cream cheese frosting type situation, beat together cream cheese, powdered sugar, and cool whip.
+For the top layer of the pudding cake, which is some sort of delicious cream cheese frosting type situation, beat together cream cheese, powdered sugar, and cool whip.
 I added some sprinkles to this mixture as well.
 If you don’t have a stand mixer, you can use a hand mixer without issue.

 Spread that mixture onto the pudding layer.
 It’ll be hard to get it perfect, but don’t worry about it.
 We’ll cover up any layer problems with cool whip.